swax/NAISYS/README.md

 # No value or zero means wait indefinitely (debug driven)
 debugPauseSeconds: 5

-# If true, regardless of the debugPauseSeconds, the agent will not wake up on messages
+# If true, regardless of the debugPauseSeconds, the agent will wake up on messages
-# With lots of agents this could be costly if they all end up mailing/replying each other in quick succession
+# Useful for agents with long debugPauseSeconds, so that they can wake up and reply quickly
 wakeOnMessage: false

 # The maximum amount to spend on LLM interactions
 # Once reached the agent will stop and this value will need to be increased to continue
 spendLimitDollars: 2.00

+# Command Protection: Useful for agents you want to restrict from modifying the system
 #   None: Commands from the LLM run automatically, this is the default setting as well if the value is not set
-# Manual: Every command the LLM wants you run you have to approve [y/n]
+#   Manual: Every command the LLM wants to run has to be approved [y/n].
+Not very autonomous.
-# Auto: All commands are run through the separate LLM instace, commands that look like they'll modify the system are blocked
+#   Auto: All commands are run through the separate LLM instace that will check to see if the command is safe
 commandProtection: 'none'

+# Run these commands on session start, in the example below the agent will see how to use mail and a list of other agents
+initialCommands:
+  - 'llmail users'
+  - 'llmail help'

-# Additional custom variables can be defined here and/or in the .env file to be loaded into the agent prompt
+# Additional custom variables can be defined here and/or in the agent config to be loaded into the agent prompt
 ```

 - Run `naisys <path to yaml or directory>`